brendanhay/brendanhay.github.io/consulting.md

 ---

 I am currently available for consulting on large infrastructure and cloud deployment projects in Berlin or via a remote interface.
-With over 15 years of experience in a variety of fields, In particular I specialize in the following:
+With more than 15 years of experience across a variety of fields, in particular I specialize in the following:

 * Haskell
 * Large Systems Architecture